navisraditya/IDJCSUI/README.md

 3. Polishing:
    - Apabila pemain mengakses God Mode, AnimatedSprite Player akan berubah warna
    - Pemain kini dapat menggerakkan sprite utama dengan menggunakan tombol WASD

+well, instead of polishing (mine's polished since deadline yo), i added a new feature after level 4. this is about an endless mode. though the scoring system still broke untill now... but its there :D
+(p.s. i havent added this level to the level select :D)